 Who Is a 4-H’er?

-“4H’er” is an all-inclusive term which refers to Kindergarten through 12th grade youth taking part in programs provided as a result of action by 4-H extension personnel (professional, paraprofessional and volunteer).
+“4H’er” is an all-inclusive term which refers to Kindergarten through 12th grade youth taking part in programs provided as a result of action by 4-H extension personnel (professional, paraprofessional, and volunteer).
 This includes participation in any 4-H delivery mode (afterschool, camp, club, event, school), including Clover Kids.
-The youth should participate in 6 hours or more of experiential learning.
+The youth should participate in six hours or more of experiential learning.

 Definition of a 4-H Member

 A member is any individual youth enrolled in 4-H Online.
-This includes detailed information including but not limited to name, contact information, demographic data and parent or guardian information.
+This includes detailed information, including but not limited to name, contact information, demographic data, and parent or guardian information.

 General Enrollment

-Individual enrollment is required for 4-Hers, including Clover Kids.
-It is not required, but encouraged
+Individual enrollment is required for 4-H’ers, including Clover Kids.
+It is not required but encouraged

 for non-continuous and short-term planned educational program youth participants.
 All enrolled members and parents/guardians are asked to sign a Code of Conduct for Iowa 4-H Youth and Families form.

-Any K-12 youth who is recorded (individually or as part of a group) by ISU Extension and Outreach as participating in one of the recognized 4-H delivery modes is by definition a 4-H youth participant, and some requirements apply:
+Any K-12 youth who is recorded (individually or as part of a group) by ISU Extension and Outreach as participating in one of the recognized 4-H delivery modes is, by definition, a 4-H youth participant, and some requirements apply:

-4-H group, Clover Kids, and club enrollment and reenrollment is open year-round to all youth beginning in Kindergarten through 12th grade (Clover Kids – Kindergarten through 3rd grade), (Club – 4th through 12th grade).
+4-H group, Clover Kids, and club enrollment and reenrollment is open year-round to all youth, beginning in Kindergarten through 12th grade (Clover Kids – Kindergarten through 3rd grade.
+Club – 4th through 12th grade).

 4-H members are eligible to take part in 4-H youth events and activities if specific eligibility requirements are met.
 There may be registration deadlines and grade limitations for participation in some activities and events.